testcontainers/testcontainers-go/docs/modules/etcd.md

 Sets the cluster token for the etcd cluster.
 The cluster token is used to identify the etcd cluster.
 The default value is `mys3cr3ttok3n`.
 The etcd container holds a reference to the cluster token, so you can use it with e.g. `ctr.ClusterToken`.

-#### WithAutoTLS

-- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-`WithAutoTLS` is an option to enable automatic TLS.
-If the cluster needs encrypted communication but does not require authenticated connections, etcd can be configured to automatically generate its keys.
-On initialization, each member creates its own set of keys based on its advertised IP addresses and hosts.

 ### Container Methods

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>